algorand/indexer/docs/rfc/0002-processor-interface.md

 	// Process will be called with provided optional inputs.
 It is up to the plugin to check that required inputs are provided.
 	Process(input data.BlockData) (data.BlockData, error)

-	// OnComplete will be called by the Conduit framework when the exporter has successfully written the block
-	// The input will be the finalized information written to disk OnComplete(input data.BlockData) error
 }
 ```